Run The Jewels on signing to major label for upcoming new album

-Run The Jewels have discussed the reason why they signed to a major label for their upcoming fourth album, ‘Run The Jewels 4’.
+Run The Jewels have discussed the reasons behind them signing to a major label for their upcoming fourth album, ‘Run The Jewels 4’.

 - Read More: Run The Jewels – ‘RTJ3’ Album Review